Litarvan/DotVoid-Forum/.github/ISSUE_TEMPLATE/support.md

 Describe what you are trying to achieve.

-**Goal:** Describe the goal of what you are trying to achieve, aswell as the context.
+**Goal:** Describe the goal of what you are trying to achieve, as well as the context.

 **Relevant code:**